 Pro-Tip #2

-Find an event space that has plenty of areas for indoor and outdoor Team Building activities and plan activities (or hire a facilitator to do so) that are inclusive of your whole staff.
+Find an event space with plenty of areas for indoor and outdoor Team-Building activities, and plan activities (or hire a facilitator to do so) that are inclusive of your whole staff.

 Affordable Retreat Centers

-Big business often sends employees on lavish retreats because they know the expense is small in comparison to the benefits.
+Big businesses often send employees on lavish retreats because they know the expenses are small compared to the benefits.
 After all, retreats increase productivity, employee morale, and employee retention.

-Yet, many nonprofits cannot afford lavish resorts which is why we recommend Nonprofit Retreat Centers that can meet your budget and who know how to focus on catering specifically to nonprofit organizations, like these listed below.
+Yet, many nonprofits cannot afford lavish resorts, so we recommend Nonprofit Retreat Centers that can meet your budget and know how to focus on catering specifically to nonprofit organizations, like the ones listed below.

 Pro-Tip:#3